Hqndler/AssFontCollector/README.md

 ## Usage

-Put the script inside the folder where the .ass files are.<br>
+Put the script inside the folder where the ass files are.<br>
 Make sure there's only the ass files you want to extract the fonts.<br>
 Launch the script in the terminal and follow the steps.
 Everything is explained.<br>
 Done !